dscoppelletti/GoogleAPIAvailable/README.md

         Google API Available won't run without Google Play services, which are not supported by your device.

-3. Close the dialog by clicking the `Back` button (o by clicking out of the `AlertDialog`).
+3. Close the dialog by clicking the `Back` button (or by clicking out of the `AlertDialog`).
 4. The `AlertDialog` disappears, and the `Task` started by the method `makeGooglePlayServicesAvailable` fails immediately and you can see the